Betterment vs. Acorns

 Betterment vs. Acorns: Pricing And Fees

 Neither Betterment nor Acorns requires a minimum deposit to open an account.
-But, the pricing structure is different in important ways.
+But their pricing structures are different in important ways.

 Which Service Is Better?

 The primary competitor to Betterment and Acorns is Wealthfront, one of the largest robo-advising platforms in the US.
-Wealthfront offers exposure to a wider range of assets than Betterment for the same 0.25% annual fee, although this platform doesn’t offer checking accounts.
+Wealthfront offers exposure to a wider range of assets than Betterment for the same 0.25% annual fee.
 Wealthfront also matches Acorns’ low-cost ETF fees.
 Choosing between Wealthfront and Acorns comes down largely to which service is cheaper based on the amount you plan to invest.

 Conclusion: Betterment vs. Acorns

 Betterment and Acorns can help you invest your money for long-term goals like buying a home or retiring.
-The two platforms each allow you to set and forget your investments to a large extent.
+Both Acorns and Betterment allow you to set and forget your investments to a large extent.
 We like the control that Betterment provides over your portfolio balance, but Acorns’ flat fee structure and low-cost ETFs make it the better choice for the majority of long-term investors.